Capital One Adds Digital Waitlists and Capacity Tracker for its Lounges

 Capital One Lounge App

-Access is granted to Capital One Venture X Rewards Credit Card and Capital One Venture Rewards Credit Card primary cardholders.
+Access to the Capital One Lounges is granted to Capital One Venture X Rewards Credit Card and Capital One Venture X Business primary cardholders.
 They can enjoy unlimited complimentary access, plus complimentary entry for two guests per visit (it costs $45 per visit for additional guests).
 Capital One Venture Rewards Credit Card and Capital One Spark Miles for Business cardholders receive two complimentary visits towards their account per calendar year (additional visits can be purchased for $45).
 All other cardholders and non-customers can enter for $65.
 Children under age two can enter for free with a supervising parent or guardian.
 Access to all amenities is included with lounge entry.

 LAS Centurion Line